Preparing to join SPH and moving to Boston

 Find a place to live.

 Start your housing search.
 SPH does not guarantee you housing once you arrive on campus; all housing arrangements must be made by the student.
-Connect with other students and find roommates on Facebook and learn about Boston’s neighborhoods, work with BUMC’s Housing Resources office.
+Connect with other students and find roommates on the Fall 2018 Accepted Students Facebook page and learn about Boston’s neighborhoods, work with BUMC’s Housing Resources office.

 Become familiar with student life on campus.

-Keep an eye out for emails from Student Services.
+Keep an eye out for emails from Graduate Student Life.

-Please be sure to RSVP to Chase Crossno at email@example.com.
-Meet peers, faculty and staff, and the deans of the School during this two-day interactive and engaging introduction to academic and campus life at SPH.
-Student Services will email you with the agenda and details.
+Meet peers, faculty and staff, and the deans of the School during this multi-day interactive and engaging introduction to academic and campus life at SPH.
+Graduate Student Life will email you with the agenda and details.

 Get a mandatory physical exam.

 Your doctor must sign your Medical History & Physical Report, which you need to send to Student Health Services (postal mail or fax).
 Failure to submit the required immunization records will result in a registration hold on your Student Account.
-You have seven days after the first day of classes to submit this information.
+Completed forms with adherence to immunization requirements must be submitted by the deadline of August 1, 2018.
+Read this letter from the Director of Student Health Services.

 Choose health insurance.